 I am an interdisciplinary palaeobiologist interested in the early evolution of echinoderms, seeking to investigate their evolutionary emergence through the integration of biological and palaeontological approaches.
 I have a strong background in computational approaches, particularly ‘virtual palaeontology’.
 I am also proficient in X-ray tomography and a range of wet-lab techniques.

-I completed an MSci in Palaeobiology at University College London with First Class Honours (2005) and a PhD on Palaeozoic fossil echinoderms at Imperial College London (2009).
-After my PhD, I undertook an MSc in Evolutionary Genetics and Genomics at the University of Manchester (graduating with a distinction) to gain practical experience in molecular biology and bioinformatics.
-This was followed by a short stint as a Research Associate in Dr Chris Knight’s Lab in the Faculty of Life Sciences, University of Manchester (http://www.mcisb.org/people/knight/), where I explored the comparative biology and evolution of yeast genomes.
-I'm currently a NERC Postdoctoral Research Fellow working on the evolutionary assembly of the echinoderm body plan.
-I'm a member of the Palaeobiology and Biodiversity Research Group, School of Earth Sciences, University of Bristol (http://palaeo.gly.bris.ac.uk/).
+I obtained an MSci in Palaeobiology (First Class Honours) at University College London, and subsequently went on to pursue a PhD on Palaeozoic fossil echinoderms at Imperial College London under the supervision of Dr Mark Sutton.
+After my PhD, I undertook an MSc in Evolutionary Genetics and Genomics (Distinction) at the University of Manchester to gain practical experience in molecular biology and bioinformatics.
+This was followed by a short stint as a Research Associate in the lab of Dr Chris Knight in the Faculty of Life Sciences, University of Manchester, where I explored the comparative biology and evolution of yeast genomes.
+I am currently a NERC Postdoctoral Research Fellow working on the evolutionary assembly of the echinoderm body plan in the lab of Professor Philip Donoghue.
+I am a member of the Palaeobiology and Biodiversity Research Group, School of Earth Sciences, University of Bristol.

 Edit this profile If you are Dr Imran Rahman, you can edit this page.
 Login required.